Sennevds/system_sensors/README.md

     WantedBy=multi-user.target
     ```
     3. edit the path to your script path and settings.yaml.
 Also make sure you replace [user] with the account from which this script will be run.
 This is typically 'pi' on default raspbian system.
-    4. sudo systemctl enable system_sensor.service
+    4. sudo systemctl enable system_sensors.service
-    5. sudo systemctl start system_sensor.service
+    5. sudo systemctl start system_sensors.service

 # Home Assistant configuration:
 ## Configuration: